centau/ecr/api/ecr.md

 - **Details**

-    Accepts any signal object that matches the given interface, any values passed into the signal callback will automatically be queued.
+    Accepts any signal object that matches the given interface.
+Will automatically connect a callback where any values passed into the callback will automatically be queued.

 ---